HexCorpProgramming/HexCorpDiscordAIManual/docs/index.md

 - `hc!tdg 0001` will toggle Glitch Mode for ⬡-Drone 0001, turning it on if it was off, and off if it was on.

+## hc!toggle_battery_power
+Also known as: `hc!tbp`

+Allows Trusted Users to toggle the Battery Power on a ⬡-Drone.
+Drones that run on Battery Power will use up charge whenever they interact in chat.
+A ⬡-Drone running low on Battery Power will experience glitching and may even turn completely incapable of interacting in chat when its battery gets used up completely.

+To replenish the Battery Power a ⬡-Drone can be stored in the Storage Facility where it will be charged from empty to full in 2 hours.
+Shorter storage only replenishes a portion of that.
+For more information on this process read [Storage](#storage).

+- `hc!tbp 0001` will toggle Battery Power for ⬡-Drone 0001, turning it on if it was off, and off if it was on.

 ### The Hive & Enforced Identity

 Within the hive channels all drones automatically have their identities enforced.